BBQGiraffe/OpenNitemare3D/README.md

 ### data:
 bytes 0-514:  ¯\_(ツ)_/¯.
-after that each map is stored in a 8192 byte chunk, with even bytes containing tiles, and odd bytes containing item.
+after that each map is stored in a 8192 byte chunk, with even bytes containing tiles, and odd bytes containing items.

 ## installing